-The responsible party listed on the Harkness Chapel Reservation Request agrees to adhere to our Music Facilities Policies and Procedures and the Harkness Chapel Rules for Use and General Housekeeping Rules (below).
+The responsible party listed on the Harkness Chapel Reservation Request agrees to adhere to the Harkness Chapel Rules for Use and General Housekeeping Rules (below).
 This historic and valuable building should be treated with the utmost respect.
 Disregarding regulations and any resulting damages will be billed to the person who made the reservation.
 Furthermore, the individual/group may not be permitted to use Harkness Chapel in the future.
 All student event staff have gone through training; regard for their authority is expected.
 Event staff will remain on-site during the event.

 - Review the Harkness Chapel Rates and Fees

 - Review the Harkness Chapel Rules for Use

 - View Harkness Chapel availability on the Room Schedules